Mapoet/taskflow/README.md

 ### What's New (Workflow)

+- **✨ NEW: Taskflow Algorithm Nodes** - Declarative API wrappers for Taskflow's parallel algorithms:
+  - `create_for_each` - Parallel iteration over containers with shared parameter support
+  - `create_for_each_index` - Parallel iteration over index ranges (range passed as function parameters)
+  - `create_reduce` - Parallel reduction operations with shared parameter support
+  - `create_transform` - Parallel transformation operations
+  - All algorithms use `std::function` for explicit function signatures and support automatic dependency inference
 - `create_subtask(name, builder_fn)`: build-and-run a fresh subgraph at task execution (recommended for loop bodies).
 - Sink callbacks: `create_any_sink(..., callback)` and `create_typed_sink<...>(..., callback)` to collect/process final results.
 - Cleaner console: internal node prints removed; use callbacks for precise logs.